KARNATISAITHARUN/documentation/introduction/helloshiftleft.md

 [HelloShiftLeft](https://github.com/ShiftLeftSecurity/HelloShiftLeft) is a Spring-based sample Java Web application.
 It contains various classes of vulnerabilitie, such as path traversal, sensitive data leaks and code execution.

 HelloShiftLeft is used throughout the ShiftLeft documentation to illustrate examples and to help you learn how to use ShiftLeft.
+The method for acessing and using HelloShiftLeft is different depending on whether you are using ShiftLeft Ocular or ShiftLeft Inspect.

+## ShiftLeft Ocular and HelloShiftLeft

+For ShiftLeft Ocular, the HellowShiftLeft sample appication is included in the ShiftLeft Ocular distribution.
+When you install ShiftLeft Ocular, HelloShiftLeft is automatically placed in the `subjects` subdirectory.
+The file is `hello-shiftleft-0.0.1-SNAPSHOT.jar`.

-## Downloading and Compiling HelloShiftLeft
+## Downloading and Compiling HelloShiftLeft for ShiftLeft Inspect

-You can download and compile HelloShiftLeft with these commands
+You can download and compile HelloShiftLeft for use with ShiftLeft Inspect with these commands

 ```
 git clone https://github.com/conikeec/HelloShiftLeft.git